 Arthritis can also lead to some forms of impaired coordination and balance.
 This is why people with arthritis in any joints in the legs have issues with their knees giving out.
 Yoga can help improve body awareness and balance.

-While in the water you can get a soothing feeling in your joints.
+While in the water, you can get a soothing feeling in your joints.
 Water-based workouts are great for those with arthritis.
-While swimming there will be less pressure on your joints while you are exercising.
+Swimming creates less pressure on your joints while you are exercising.

 The stronger your muscles are, the less strain you will have on your joints.
 Aerobic and resistance exercises help with endurance and strength.

 Don’t be afraid to try weight machines, free weights, and resistance bands to strengthen your joints and bones.